-For Windows setups that have a spare Ethernet port that you can use to connect to the SharkTap, such as a laptop that uses Wifi for internet access, here's a hint for setting up the wired port that will avoid Windows sending packets out the port, so you will only capture packets from the network you are monitoring.
-Note that the Sharktap will send any packets the PC sends to the Network ports.
-This can be useful for accessing the network you are monitoring, but can also be confusing if you don't realize your PC is generating packets.
+For Windows setups that have a spare Ethernet port that you can use to connect to the SharkTap, such as a laptop that uses Wifi for internet access, here's a hint for setting up the wired port that will avoid Windows sending packets out the port, so you will only show packets from the network you are monitoring.
+Note that the Sharktap will not actually forward any packets from the PC to the Network ports, but they are seen by Wireshark as the PC sends them, and this can clutter up your capture.